 Final Thoughts About The Isolated Specialist

-Radiologists and specialists need to treat specialist isolation as a serious barrier to good patient care.
+Radiologists and specialists need to treat specialist isolation as a severe barrier to good patient care.
 And unfortunately, isolation is all too common.
 So, we need to make inroads to break down these barriers.
-Reducing specialist isolation will prevent bad side effects, reduce hospital stays, lessen patient expenses, decrease lawsuits, and increase diagnostic and treatment options.
-As specialist physicians, let’s all make a concerted effort to solve this important problem together.
+Reducing specialist isolation will prevent patient side effects, reduce hospital stays, lessen patient expenses, decrease lawsuits, and increase diagnostic and treatment options.
+As specialist physicians, let’s all make a concerted effort to solve this critical problem together.